 Our mandate has driven a number of developments and choices:

-- Promoting research in real world contexts
+- The use of research in a real context;

 Fulfilling Our Ambitions

 POR gives us the means to achieve our ambitions by making it possible to establish a LHS.

 This vision pushes us to embrace the quintuple aim and mobilize researchers and health and social services, with and for the benefit of the public, in an effort to improve:

 - The well-being of health and social services workers

 The Unité de soutien SSA Québec is launching the Life Trajectory Improvement and Innovation Partnerships in Transition to Sustainable Health (PATienTS program) in collaboration with the four integrated university health and social services networks (RUISSSs).
 Through the PATienTS program, the activation of the Québec learning health system is being carried out in the RUISSS territories of Québec through four tangible projects over a one-year period.

 The Ministère de la santé et des services sociaux du Québec has mandated the Unité de soutien au système de santé apprenant (SSA) Québec to structure and deploy continuous quality improvement (hereinafter referred to as CQI) in order to contribute to the emergence of a learning health system in which the scientific expertise recognized in CQI in Quebec allows for the improvement of practices in the network.
 Find out more